Equilibrium moisture content: Grains

-Equilibrium moisture content of wood
+Wood

 The moisture content of wood below the fiber saturation point is a function of both relative humidity and temperature of surrounding air.
 The moisture content (M) of wood is defined as:

 where m is the mass of the wood (with moisture) and $m_{od}$ is the oven-dry mass of wood (i.e. no moisture).
 If the wood is placed in an environment at a particular temperature and relative humidity, its moisture content will generally begin to change in time, until it is finally in equilibrium with its surroundings, and the moisture content no longer changes in time.
 This moisture content is the EMC of the wood for that temperature and relative humidity.

 The Hailwood-Horrobin equation for two hydrates is often used to approximate the relationship between EMC, temperature (T), and relative humidity (h):

-where Meq is the equilibrium moisture content (percent), T is the temperature (degrees Fahrenheit), h is the relative humidity (fractional) and:
+where Meq is the equilibrium moisture content (percent), T is the temperature (degrees Celsius), h is the relative humidity (fractional) and:

+For temperature in degrees Fahrenheit, :$W,k,k_1,k_2$ are determined as:

 This equation does not account for the slight variations with wood species, state of mechanical stress, and/or hysteresis.
 It is an empirical fit to tabulated data provided in the same reference, and closely agrees with the tabulated data.
 For example, at T=140 deg F, h=0.55, EMC=8.4% from the above equation, while EMC=8.0% from the tabulated data.

-Equilibrium moisture content of sands, soils and building materials
+Sands, soils and building materials

 Materials such as stones, sand and ceramics are considered 'dry' and have much lower equilibrium moisture content than organic material like wood and leather. typically a fraction of a percent by weight when in equilibrium of air of Relative humidity 10% to 90%.
 This affects the rate that buildings need to dry out after construction, typical cements starting with 40-60% water content.